Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUANTITATIVE FINDINGS

 \subsection{Rapid Acceptance of Generative AI}

-Between 2022 and 2024, participants’ \textit{Overall attitude} toward generative AI improved markedly.
-Scores rose from 1.20 ($SD=1.37$) in 2022 to 5.07 ($SD=1.49$) in 2023 (paired-sample $t(16)=-9.65$, $p<.001$, $d=2.34$), and further increased to 8.07 ($SD=1.21$) in 2024 ($t(16)=-6.73$, $p<.001$, $d=1.63$).
-These results indicate a sharp transition from skepticism to strong acceptance, illustrating how quickly creative communities can shift once technologies begin to demonstrate tangible value.
+Between 2022 and 2024, participants’ responses to Q12 (overall assessment of applying generative AI to creative work) improved markedly.
+Scores increased from 1.20 ($SD=1.37$) in 2022 to 5.07 ($SD=1.49$) in 2023, and further to 8.07 ($SD=1.21$) in 2024, indicating a clear positive shift in overall evaluation.
+This pattern suggests that early skepticism gave way to growing acceptance as generative AI became more visible and practically useful within participants’ creative routines.

-As shown in Figure~\ref{fig:quantitative_means_pos}, positive changes extended across multiple sub-dimensions. \textit{Aesthetic value}, for instance, rose from 0.33 ($SD=0.62$) in 2022 to 2.73 ($SD=1.67$) in 2023, and to 6.43 ($SD=1.95$) in 2024, with both year-to-year gains highly significant ($p<.001$) and associated with large effect sizes ($d>1.14$).
-Similar upward trends appeared in \textit{Tool properties}, \textit{Inspiration creation}, \textit{Willingness to learn}, and \textit{AIGC Future}.
-The increase in \textit{Inspiration creation} was especially pronounced between 2023 and 2024 ($t(16)=-12.16$, $p<.001$, $d=2.95$).
-Likewise, participants reported greater \textit{Willingness to learn}, with significant gains from 2022 to 2023 ($t(16)=-3.74$, $p=.002$, $d=0.91$) and again from 2023 to 2024 ($t(16)=-5.61$, $p<.001$, $d=1.36$).
-Together, these findings suggest that digital painters increasingly recognized AI’s creative potential and expressed proactive intentions to acquire skills, underscoring how adoption trajectories intertwine with motivation and learning.
+As shown in Figure~\ref{fig:quantitative_means_pos}, positive changes extended across multiple items.
+Q3 (perception of AI’s ability to reproduce artistic style or expression) increased from 0.33 ($SD=0.62$) in 2022 to 2.73 ($SD=1.67$) in 2023, and to 6.43 ($SD=1.95$) in 2024, reflecting a substantial shift in perceived capability.
+Similar upward trends were observed in Q4 (AI as an auxiliary creative tool), Q5 (AI as a source of inspiration), Q6 (willingness to learn to use generative AI effectively), and Q11 (general outlook on AI-assisted creation).
+Notably, increases in inspiration (Q5) and learning willingness (Q6) were particularly pronounced between 2023 and 2024, suggesting deeper engagement beyond initial exploration.

-In parallel, the three negatively scored dimensions declined substantially (Figure~\ref{fig:quantitative_means_neg}). \textit{Affects creativity} decreased from 7.40 ($SD=1.72$) in 2022 to 5.13 ($SD=1.60$) in 2023, and to 2.57 ($SD=1.60$) in 2024, with both changes significant (2022–2023: $t(16)=5.80$, $p<.001$, $d=-1.41$; 2023–2024: $t(16)=4.11$, $p=.001$, $d=-1.00$).
-Comparable downward trajectories were observed for \textit{Enhance competition} and \textit{Industry threat}.
-These results indicate that as attitudes became more positive, participants recalibrated their assessment of professional risks—continuing to acknowledge competition, but placing greater emphasis on AI’s benefits.
-In all, the 2022–2024 period can be characterized as a ``rapid adoption stage,'' where enthusiasm for creative potential was accompanied by new reflections on labor and industry impacts.
-This stage highlights how adoption curves are not purely technical phenomena, but are shaped by evolving perceptions of work, value, and professional identity—an insight of direct relevance to HCI and the design of future human–AI creative systems.
+Together, these patterns indicate that participants increasingly recognized AI’s creative affordances and became more motivated to integrate it into their workflows through active experimentation and learning.

+In parallel, responses to items reflecting perceived risks declined substantially (Figure~\ref{fig:quantitative_means_neg}).
+Q7 (concern about homogenization and loss of individual style) decreased from 7.40 ($SD=1.72$) in 2022 to 5.13 ($SD=1.60$) in 2023, and further to 2.57 ($SD=1.60$) in 2024.
+Comparable downward trends were observed for Q8 (concern about professional competitiveness) and Q9 (concern about reduced market demand).